 Content is what makes your app valuable and what users downloaded it for.
-But at the beginning of application lifetime, especially when creating MVP, and when user just installed an application, there may be problems with the lack of information, empty screens and errors.
+But at the beginning of an application lifetime, when a user just installed an application, there might be problems with the lack of information, empty screens and errors.

 However, when designing, we often forget about them.
-As a result a developer adds a lonely phrase "no internet connection" which looks sad.
+As a result, a developer adds a lonely phrase "no internet connection" which looks sad and disappoints the users.
 And since these screens are everywhere, why not create templates with illustrations and text.
 This saves time during development, and it is nicer for users to see such screens with funny pictures and instructions on what to do in this case rather than a few ascetic words on a gray background.

 In this article, we'll find out why application design is important and look at the two types of screens — screens without content and screens with errors.

 Image from dribbble.com

-The primary task in designing empty screens is to explain to the user why there is no information on the screen and what he could’ve done if there’s content.
+The primary task in designing empty screens is to explain to the users why there is no information on the screen and what they could’ve done if there was content.
 It is necessary to use non-formal and friendly language, clear navigation, and avoid blaming the user.
 They just want to find something, and your design should help them do that.
 Invite users to see potentially useful content, learn more about the brand, or leave feedback.
 This approach in empty state UX design has a more positive effect on brand reputation and attracts users.

-Well, we explained to the user why the screen is empty and what it really is.
+Well, we explained to users why the screen is empty and what it really is.
 Based on our experience, we advise you to not stop here.
 The next step is to rely on empty state design benefits and give users the opportunity to take action and gain access to the content.
-Use motivational phrases to convince the user.
-Tell him about the benefits that he may receive and give clear instructions.
+Use motivational phrases to convince users.
+Tell them about the benefits that they may receive and give them clear instructions.
 You can add a CTA button or an arrow that leads to it.

-Empty screens are functional, but that doesn’t mean that they look boring.
-Make them "human" — add nice elements and animations to reach an emotional connection with the user, and he will not have any reasons to remove the application.
+Empty screens and error screens are functional, but that doesn’t mean that they should look boring.
+Make them ‘human’ — add nice elements, animations, or jokes to reach an emotional connection with users, and they will not have any reason to remove the application.
 It’s really hard to create a mobile app with rich functionality without some errors, but don’t be overdramatic, empty state design benefits help your users replace these emotions with something positive.

 Image from dribbble.com

-Empty states and errors screens are not a curse.
+Empty states and error screens are not a curse.
 This is an excellent opportunity to enhance your application design and creativity to turn the negative user experience into a positive one.
 Use a staid tone, visually simple and intuitive messages, and users won't even notice any rustles.